karinhogenbirk/famousProgrammers/Readme.md

 - The utilities to create random questions are written in 'utils'
 - The code in programmers.js gets the random questions, checks the answers and counts the votes to make a list of high scores
 - The scores are connected to a prisma database
+- For development and testing there are two seperate databases, to be found in env.test and env.development

 ## Installing